U.S. senator's plane makes emergency landing, all safe

-WASHINGTON, Jan 6 (Reuters) - A United Airlines flight carrying U.S. Senator Lindsey Graham was forced to make an emergency landing at a South Carolina airport on Monday shortly after taking off on a flight to Washington, but all the passengers were safe, the lawmaker said.
+WASHINGTON (Reuters) - A United Airlines flight carrying U.S. Senator Lindsey Graham was forced to make an emergency landing at a South Carolina airport on Monday shortly after taking off on a flight to Washington, but all the passengers were safe.

 The Republican senator said he and other passengers noticed the aircraft’s engine making a strange sound about five minutes after takeoff from Greenville-Spartanburg International Airport.